alphagov/accessibility-monitoring-platform/README.md

 make int_test
 ```

-The make command will start a docker-compose stack and execute python unit tests located in integration tests.
-If you are writing integration tests, the stack can be started with `make dockerstack`, and starting the tests with `int_test_no_docker`.
+The make command will emulate the production stack with docker-compose and will then simulate the actions of a user.

+When writing tests, `int_test_developer_mode` can be used to skip starting the docker containers.
+This is useful when writing integration tests as it's much faster than the normal integration testing process.
+The settings for this mode can be found in `stack_tests/integration_tests_developer_mode_settings.json`, and the target path for tests can be changed under `test_dir`.

+Ensure your tests work with `make int_test` before creating a pull request.

 ---